 Angelic Pretty, Amavel, Baby The Stars Shine Bright, Metamorphose.

 The Gothic Lolita Style is an amalgam of Goth and Lolita Styles.
 This translates into darker colored dresses especially black.
 The Lolita element is reflected by the poofy bell shaped skirt, ruffles and over the top accessories.
 Black Stockings and Garter are also part of this look.
 However, unlike the Goth style of the west, Gothic Lolitas don’t wear dark makeup like black lipstick and don’t powder their faces to make it look overly pale.

 Moi-même-Moitié, Kera Shop, OzzCroce, Alice and the Pirates, Artherapie

-The Classic Lolita represents a more sophisticated and mature version of Lolita style.
-These lolitas with their elegant hats and dresses appear to have walked straight out of a Victorian era but with much shorter skirts!
-Like the Sweet Lolitas, these Lolitas prefer pastel colors specially cream colored dresses.
-The skirt in this look is A-line rather than bell-shaped.
+The Classic Lolita represents a more sophisticated and mature version of the Lolita style.
+These lolitas with their elegant hats and dresses appear to have walked straight out of a Victorian era!
+Like the Sweet Lolitas, these Lolitas prefer pastel colors especially cream-colored dresses.
+However, the skirt in this look is A-line rather than bell-shaped.
 Overall this style is a subdued form of Lolita which gives more importance to elegance rather than the cute factor.